Try, Catch and Finally in Java

 Topics Covered

-Exception Handling, in programming, is the process by which we address the occurrence of exceptions, and thus prevent unexpected outcomes of our program.
+In programming, Exception Handling is the process by which we address the occurrence of exceptions and thus prevent unexpected program outcomes.

-An exception is an unpredicted condition, which can abrupt the flow of our program.
+An exception is an unpredicted condition, which can abruptly affect the flow of our program.
 We use Try, Catch, and Finally in Java Exception Handling.
-Try, Catch and Finally come in very handy for handling the occurrence of any exception, thus maintaining the flow and also debugging and logging the program.
+Try, Catch, and Finally come in very handy for handling any exception, thus maintaining the flow and debugging and logging the program.

 What is an Exception?

 Let us start with an example.
-Let's say we are dividing two numbers: a and b.
+Let's say we divide two numbers: a and b.
 If b has a value of 0, we know that the resultant value is not defined, so this is an exception.

-In Java, if an exception is encountered while execution of the code, the occurrence is called thrown.
-Therefore, we say that an exception is thrown by the program.
+In Java, if an exception is encountered while executing the code, the occurrence is called thrown.
+Therefore, we say that the program throws an exception.

 If not handled, the exceptions can cause termination of the program.
-Coming back to our example, fortunately, by default, Java handles this exception using ArithmeticException class.
+Coming back to our example, fortunately, Java handles this exception by default using the ArithmeticException class.
 Still, we don't want to scare the user with red and blue details, so we will try to handle the exception (if occurred) using try and catch blocks.

 Why Do We Need an Exception?

-Now, you may think that we can just use an if block and prevent the occurrence of this state.
+Now, you may think that we can just use an if block to prevent the occurrence of this state.
 Then why do we need exceptions?

 Dividing by zero is an easy example to catch, but there are many complex situations where exceptions are better to implement.
 An example of a pre-defined exception in Java is IllegalArgumentException.
 This exception is thrown when an inappropriate argument is passed in a method.

-• once we define the scope of a particular exception, we will have to define the corresponding catch blocks only once.
-In the case of if blocks, we will have to use it whereever there is a possibility of the exception occurring.
+• once we define the scope of a particular exception, we must define the corresponding catch blocks only once.
+In the case of if blocks, we will have to use it wherever the exception is possible.

 • Exceptions allow us to isolate the details of mistakes in the logic of our code as it is encountered.
 By categorizing the exceptions, we can be sure that what is wrong with the code.

-• Exceptions also allows you to control the termination of the program.
+• Exceptions also allow you to control the termination of the program.
 Instead of throwing an exception and abruptly ending the program, you can decide what to do when a particular exception occurs.

 Types Of Exceptions in Java